learn-co-curriculum/phase-3-active-record-associations-methods/README.md

 # Active Record Association Methods

-## Objectives
+## Learning Goals

 - Understand the common methods we have access to from our Active Record associations
 - Use the methods that Active Record gives you based on your associations

+## Introduction

 Previously, we learned what Active Record associations are and how to use them.
 In this lab, we are going to start with the association relationships already